evanx/jsbin/hydratePromises/readme.md

 Finally, our specified callback is invoked once all promises have concluded, and here we might do some special error handling.

-Incidently, our `/feed/` endpoint might be a NodeJS Express service returning JSON data stored in Redis, as is the case for a prototype which renders the following :)
+Incidently, our `/feed/` endpoint might be a NodeJS Express service returning JSON data stored in Redis, as is the case for a prototype which renders the following:

 <hr>
 <img src="http://evanx.github.io/images/demo/news1.png"/>